BMark1213/The-Anachronism-Campaign/NPCs/Random NPCs/Cyberpunk/Deltric.md

 This character's name is ✦, **They/Them**

-They are an ✦Half Halfling and half Plainsfolk **Astrologer**.
+They are an ✦Half Halfling and half Plainsfolk **Bartender**.
 They wear ✦Tan clothes with ✦Dark Magenta accents.

 They are ✦old-fashioned and ✦unreliable